r-neuschulz/BlockStuff/README.md

 # Updates

-This module is designed to work out-of-the-box and will be occasionally (2/month) updated as needed.
+This module is designed to work out-of-the-box and will be regularly (2x/month) updated.
+Additional updates as needed.

 # Credits